 - Corresponding angles of both the triangles are equal and

-- Corresponding sides of both the triangles are in proportion to each other.
+- The corresponding sides of both the triangles are in proportion to each other.

 In other words, two triangles ΔABC and ΔPQR, are similar if,

-Let us now discuss a very important theorem related to triangles known as the triangle proportionality theorem
+Let us now discuss a fundamental theorem related to triangles known as the triangle proportionality theorem.

 Triangle Proportionality Theorem Statement

-If a line is drawn parallel to any one side of a triangle in such a way that it intersects the other two sides in two distinct points then the other two sides of the triangle are divided in the same ratio.
+If a line is drawn parallel to any one side of a triangle so that it intersects the other two sides in two distinct points, then the other two sides of the triangle are divided in the same ratio.

 Let us now try to prove this theorem.